 Eurail Travel Guide

 There are tons of companies boasting cruises through the Mediterranean.
 There are cruises that hit Portugal, Spain, the south of France, Italy, Croatia, the Greek isles, and even a few that float on over to Africa.
 If you want it, they’ve got it.
 But one thing I noticed was that the cruise lines (Carnival, CruiseCompete, etc) that come up on searches are quite expensive.
 The other options for going island-hopping around the Mediterranean is taking ferries.
 Well with the Eurail pass previously mentioned you can take these “ferries” for free or a discounted price (example).
 With a little research you will find that the ferry rides are actually anywhere from a short ride to 24-hour trips, and the ferries are in fact mini cruise-type ships equipped with cabins, showers, pools, bars and all!
+By having a look on somewhere like ferryu, you can find some really easy ways of travelling the seas to your desire destinations.
 And the Eurail pass entitles you to a free cabin or inexpensive “upgrade fee” for a cabin (you just have to check each site).
 For more go here.

 In Your Pocket.
 Their site is awesome!
 They offer online travel guides that are downloadable as PDFs for free.
 I have two Paris travel guides (here and here – thanks, Jenna for the 1990 version haha), and it was a travel guide that got us through Munich.
 When you are planning on hitting quite a few cities, though, it’s nice to be able to save the money and download a PDF version!